Return to site

 Seeks to establish social contours - a set of activities and interactions you can undertake without the risk of causing a new outbreak. during the current pandemic.

-Team: Jessica Pidoux, Maurizio Arseni, Miles Fahlman, Winfried Tilanus, Victor Salvia Punsoda, Rémi Petitpierre, Judith Herzog, Paul-Olivier Dehaye (Mentor), Bogdan, Marie-Pierre Vidonne, Michele Loi, Mohamed Elbanouni, Natalia Pletneva
+Team: Jessica Pidoux, Maurizio Arsenia, Miles Fahlman, Stephane Hess, Alexis Eischen, Tim Lee, Winfried Tilanus, Victor Salvia Punsoda, Remi Petitpierre, Judith Herzog, Paul-Olivier Dehaye (Mentor)

 The Social Contouring project seeks to establish social contours during the current pandemic.
 The idea is to return to a normal life as much as possible while keeping the virus in check.
 So we developed a methodology to find social interactions we can safely undertake (and propose to call it ) social contours.